|

 Copyright

 Page history last edited by freya.anderson@...
-15 years ago
+15 years, 8 months ago

 Copyright law sets up a balancing act, providing incentives to content providers to create new works, while ensuring that others can take advantage of that content for favored uses, including various types of societal or political speech (parody, news reporting, commentary), education, and further transformative creative works.
 This balancing act is important in the interest of fairness.
 It’s not always easy to negotiate, but with a general understanding of the law and some handy tools, you can probably be confident in most of your determinations.